microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 ## 4. Get an access token

-In the OAuth 2.0 client credentials grant flow, you use the Application ID and Application Secret values that you saved when you registered your app to request an access token directly from the Microsoft identity platform `/token` endpoint.
+In the OAuth 2.0 client credentials grant flow, you use the Application ID and application secret values that you saved when you registered your app to request an access token directly from the Microsoft identity platform `/token` endpoint.

 You specify the pre-configured permissions by passing `https://graph.microsoft.com/.default` as the value for the `scope` parameter in the token request.
 See the `scope` parameter description in the token request below for details.